 We are referring to those in receipt of benefits and in particular the level of benefits you are entitled to as a result of having a “partner” whom you “love”, or is “in-love” with you.

 When asked: “is your partner supportive?” or “does your partner support you?” be warned; this implies financial-support and an affirmative answer (“yes”) is likely to result in a reduction of the benefits you receive.

 Rightly so, if you are “in” a “relation-ship” with a “partner” that “supports” you financially, and contributes to the “expenses” of the “household”.
 In such a case you should not be claiming full benefits because “household-income” may be higher than you have likely disclosed.
 [Did you notice all of the "business-related" terminology?]

 Note the words.
 Words have power.
 If we remove the “S” from the end of WORDS and place it at the beginning, we now have a SWORD.

 As the saying goes…. “the pen is mightier than the sword”

 So, top tip – be very careful what you say, and be very careful of the words you use.
 Always ask those questioning you, what they mean by the use of certain words, and get those “meanings” put in writing BEFORE you decide to use them in your answers!

-If you, and or family, and or friends, are claiming benefits, please click this link and download the HMRC report, so that you can avoid any potential trip ups.
-As explained in the video, when asked if you “love” your boyfriend or girlfriend, your answer should be “no”.
+If your family or friends are claiming benefits, please send them this helpsheet and the HMRC report, so that they can avoid any potential trip ups.
+As explained in the video: when asked if you “love” your boyfriend or girlfriend, your answer should be “no”.

 We’ve put together some examples of how we’ve successfully challenged many circumstances inflicted upon people like you, by those in an apparent position of authority.
-More ‘examples’ are being added, so if you’d like to know when they become available, sign up to our members list above, before you leave this page.
+More ‘examples’ are being added, so if you’d like to know when they become available, sign-up and join the insiders before you leave this page.